encoding-group/paraport/README.md

 We are happy for all issues opened, pull requests sent, ideas shared.

 ## Licence
-This software is open source, use it for free.
+This software is open source, use and fork it for free.
 We appreciate if you give credit or share your results.